There’s a lot of emphasis on getting preschoolers into sports nowadays.

 According to the American Academy of Pediatrics, children under the age of six should not be enrolled in organized sports such as soccer or basketball.

 Between the ages of two and five, it is suggested that children spend time running, jumping, tumbling, and leaping.
 These are the very activities that are involved in pre-gymnastics.

 These movements help to develop the child’s key motor skills.

-USA Gymnastics suggest that children under the age of three should be given basic motor skills related movement guidance at home by their parents.
+USA Gymnastics suggests that children under the age of three should be given basic motor skills related to movement guidance at home by their parents.